What is the EARN IT Act of 2022 (S. 3538)?

 What does the EARN IT Act Do?

-(1) EARN IT creates a nineteen person commission, headed by Attorney General William Barr, that would be to create online speech rules for websites, apps & listservs.
-The Committee’s mandate is overly broad and may lead to private companies reviewing and controlling all communication on their platform.
+(1) EARN IT creates a nineteen person commission, headed by the Attorney General and dominated by law enforcement, that would be to create recommendations for websites, apps & listservs.
+The Committee’s mandate is overly broad and involves no accountability or interest in the efficacy of their recommendations.

 (2) EARN IT creates a broad carve-out of the Communication and Decency Act’s 230 section, which says that platforms are not legally liable for what users post on their platforms.
-It would create the exception specific to federal and state laws which refer to sexual content involving a minor.
+It would create the exception specific to federal and state laws which refer to sexual content involving a minor, which isn’t as narrow or clear as it sounds.
+Just like SESTA, this means that private platforms are determining their own liability to civil law suits and must cater to the most conservative states’ laws.

-EARN IT incentivizes private companies to surveil the public in ways that would be constitutionally prohibited if done by state actors.
+EARN IT incentivizes private companies to surveil users in ways that would be constitutionally prohibited if done by state actors.

-Websites, apps, listservs and an interactive computer service will have to follow new rules or face ruinous civil liability.
+Websites, apps, listservs and an interactive computer service will have to cater to constantly changing state laws and the anti-porn advocates who sue companies over them or face ruinous civil liability.

 How will EARN IT affect sex workers?

-Both of the pieces above will expand legal liability for websites around things a huge range of things which have to do with child sexual abuse material, trafficking (any minor engaged in commercial sex), and other sexual content.
-While this might sound narrow, the mandate is actually very broad – it includes things like rating the age-level of content (think about movie ratings), who is sharing that content to whom, and what communication around sex looks like.
+EARN IT expands legal liability for websites around things a huge range of things which have to do with child sexual abuse material, trafficking (any minor engaged in commercial sex), and other sexual content.
+While this might sound narrow, the scope is actually very broad – civil liability is extended to not just things that meet federal criminal law, but to ever changing state law in regards to CSAM.

 Companies are usually more careful, rather than less, when it comes to limiting their liability.
 This means it is easier to remove that content and the people who share it in order to avoid a potential lawsuit down the line.
-Scanning for people engaged in commercial sex because you’re looking for minors means you’re surveilling everyone who might be engaged in commercial sex.
-Sex workers’ presence on a platform also increases other areas of liability, such as facilitation of prostitution – the charge that took down C*tyXG*ide.
-Companies are not going to take on that additional liability.
-EARN IT incentivizes websites to kick sex workers off their platforms.
+EARN IT incentivizes websites to remove content related to sex off their platforms – and we already know that has impacted sex workers, as well as access to LGBTQ content and reproductive health information.

 How will young people, LGBTQ folks, and other activists be impacted by this?

 EARN IT deputizes companies to surveil users to a level which would be illegal if it were being done by the US government.
 LGBTQ youth who lack access to comprehensive, affirming sex education seek out information about gender, sexuality, and relationships on their own.
 Young people seeking health information from masturbation to abortion care need access to content about sexuality.
-All of these groups often head to the internet to address these information gaps.
+All of these groups often head to the internet to address these information gaps, and all of this information is frequently blocked by parental controls or websites being overly broad about adult content.

 When private companies have more responsibility to surveil communication, they also get to decide what to do with that content and who has access to it.
 Young people deserve access to information for safety and health in order to develop better understandings of health, consent and what is right for their lives.
 Private, profit-driven companies should not be making those decisions for young people.